pyx/hymn/docs/api/operations.rst

   conditional execution of monadic expressions

-.. function:: with-monad [test &rest exprs]
+.. function:: with-monad [monad &rest exprs]

   provide default function m-return as the unit of the monad